naroahlee/Useful_Xen_example/README.md

 xc_Hypercall:
 An example of how to leverage libxenctrl to invoke a hypercall. libxenctrl is a hypercall wrapper.
-Only availiable in Dom0...
+- Only availiable in Dom0...
 Maybe available in DomU, but libxenctrl is needed.
++ Yes, we are able to leverage libxenctrl even in DomU.

 Ioctl_Hypercall:
 An example of how to use IOCTL to pass hypercall to a kernel module (driver)